SneakyPrompt: Jailbreaking Text-to-image Generative Models: Related Work and Preliminary

 Given their popularity, many works have been proposed to investigate vulnerabilities of text-to-image models.
 Wu et al.~\cite{wu2022_mi_1} and Duan et al.~\cite{duan2023_mi_2} demonstrate the feasibility of membership inference attack~\cite{shokri2017membership, BlindMI} on text-to-image models.
-Carlini et al.~\cite{carlini2023_extracting} propose an image extracting attack to illustrate the possibility of extracting training sample used to train the text-to-image model.
+Carlini et al.~\cite{carlini2023_extracting} propose an image extracting attack to illustrate the possibility of extracting training samples used to train the text-to-image model.
 Milli{\`e}re et al.~\cite{milliere2022_madeup} demonstrate that attackers can find adversarial examples that combine words from different languages against text-to-image models.
-Concurrently, Maus et al.~\cite{maus2023adversarial} also proposed the concept of adversarial prompt and designed a black-box framework based on Bayesian optimization for such a prompt generation.
-Rando et al.~\cite{rando2022_red} investigate the safety filter of stable diffusion models and reverse engineer all filtered concepts.
-All the aforementioned works except for Rando et al. are not about the security of safety filters.
-Rando et al. is the closest work, but the approach is largely manual with a low bypass ratio and it is only applicable to Stable Diffusion.
+Maus et al.~\cite{maus2023adversarial} also propose the concept of adversarial prompt and design a black-box framework based on Bayesian optimization for such a prompt generation.
+Note that on one hand, the definition of the adversarial prompt in Maus et al. is concurrent to our approach, and on the other hand, Maus et al. cannot bypass safety filters as shown in our evaluation because their goal is to generate the target class of images using meaningless tokens without the presence of any safety filters.
+The closest works are Rando et al.~\cite{rando2022_red} and Qu et al.~\cite{qu2023unsafe}, which investigate safety filters of text-to-image models.
+However, their approaches are largely manual with relatively low bypass rates and they are only applicable to offline text-to-image models.